Smoky Group

-The Smoky Group is a stratigraphical unit of Late Cretaceous age in the Western Canadian Sedimentary Basin.
+The Smoky Group is a stratigraphic unit of Late Cretaceous age in the Western Canadian Sedimentary Basin.

-It takes the name from the Smoky River, and was first described in outcrops along the banks of the Smoky River, Spirit River and Pouce Coupe Rivers by George Mercer Dawson in 1881.
+It takes the name from the Smoky River and was first described in outcrops along the banks of the Smoky River, Spirit River and Pouce Coupe Rivers by George Mercer Dawson in 1881.

 Lithology

 The Smoky Group is represented by marine silty shale with ironstone and bentonite streaks.
-Sandstone occurs at the base, and is transitional to the Dunvegan Formation.
+Sandstone occurs at the base and is transitional to the Dunvegan Formation.

 Hydrocarbon production

 Gas is produced from the Cardium Formation in the southern reaches of the Group, in central Alberta and northern Alberta.

 Distribution

 The Kaskapau Shale reaches 477m in the Pouce Coupe River area and thins towards the east in the Smoky River area.
 The Bad Heart Formation sandstone is up to 8m thick, while the Puskwaskau Formation ranges from 200m in the Pouce Coupe Prairie to 123m in the Spirit River area.
-The entire group measures up to 677 m in the Pouce Coupe Prairie, and can reach 1100 m in the Canadian Rockies foothills of northeast British Columbia.
+The entire group measures up to 677 m in the Pouce Coupe Prairie and can reach 1100 m in the Canadian Rockies foothills of northeast British Columbia.